Experienced Tax Attorneys

 Under Trump's proposal, the mandate that Social Security numbers be included to claim refundable credits would ensure that refundable credits are only provided to taxpayers who are legally authorized to work within the United States.

 This proposed change is just one of many ways in which President Trump wants to modify tax rules.
-Tax lawyer Kevin Thorn can assist all tax filers in understanding any changes to the law that affect their tax obligations or their eligibility for tax credits.
+US International Tax Advisors can assist all tax filers in understanding any changes to the law that affect their tax obligations or their eligibility for tax credits.
 To find out more about how an attorney can help, give us a call today.

 Back to the top